United Methodist Women at Minnehaha

 Reading Program

-The purpose of the Reading Program is to encourage United Methodist Women:
+The purpose of the Reading Program is to encourage United Women of Faith:

 The Women’s Division recommends a diverse range of books with the intention of broadening exposure to a variety of concepts.
 The Division does not intend that United Methodist Women accept each word or idea contained within each volume.
 Some books you may agree with.
 Some you may not.
 Either is all right.
 At the least you know the Women’s Division cares and wants you to be a knowledgeable and caring Christian about the issues of the day.